 In the case of the word monkey, the first of the above two scenarios is true.
 Learners of English might have cause to believe that the ending of the word is transformed into monkies, based on any prior rules of pluralization to which they may have been exposed.

-But most words ending in -ey simply add an s to become plural.
+If you study with a good English teacher, they should tell you that most words ending in -ey simply add an s to become plural.

 Key becomes keys

 Ergo in a question of “monkies or monkeys,” we can apply the above rules and say:

 Monkey becomes monkeys.